 This is the first of a second series of posts dealing with remission strategies from infections.
-The contents will apply regardless of which infection model you believe causes Chronic Fatigue Syndrome.
+The contents will apply regardless of which infection model you believe causes chronic fatigue syndrome (ME/CFS).
 The usual models are:

 - A bacterial infection in the body (tissue, bone marrow, blood) – for example: Lyme, Mycoplasma, Rickettsia

 - A viral infection – for example: EBV, HHV6

 - An alteration of the microbiome (mouth and intestinal bacteria)